 - Sensitivity toward media - works give evidence that the ideas are appropriate for the media

 - Exactness in technical executions - works give evidence that they are properly made.

 - Understanding of compositional structures - works give evidence that their component parts are well organized and interrelated.

 Methods of Selection

 Students who have their portfolios selected are designated as semi-finalists.
-These students will be notified in writing to come to Cohen Center at Xavier University for mandatory interviews with the Department of Art faculty on Friday, February 19, 2016.
+These students will be notified in writing to come to Cohen Center at Xavier University for mandatory interviews with the Department of Art faculty on a date in February 2018 to be determined.

 Notification of Final Winners

 The Scholarship winners will be notified in writing approximately two weeks after the semi-finalist interviews, and will be asked to make an early acceptance.
 If the first place applicant should decline the scholarship, the second choice will be notified and so on in the order of merit.

 Applicants who have not been selected will receive notification by mid-February.
 Applicants may however telephone to receive the faculty decision in regard to their individual portfolio presentation and should call for their portfolios as listed below.